leolellisr/leolellisr.github.io/aboutme.md

 [#EuFaçoRobôs](https://www.instagram.com/explore/tags/eufaçorobôs/) [#EuFaçoRobô](https://www.instagram.com/explore/tags/eufaçorobô/)

 Feel free to reach out if you'd like to chat more about Robotics, Artificial Intelligence, Machine Learning, or Deep Learning.
+My contact info are in the icons bellow.

 Let's connect and explore the fascinating world of AI and robotics together! 🖖😁🤖